discordx-ts/discordx/docs/docs/decorators/general/guard.md

 ## Global guards

-When can setup some guards globaly by assigning `Client.guards`
+When can setup some guards globaly

-> The global guards are set statically, you can access it by `Client.guards`
->
 > Global guards are executed before @Discord guards

 ```typescript